FREQUENTLY ASKED QUESTIONS ABOUT ORGAN, TISSUE AND EYE DONATION

 Will my medical care change because of my decision to donate?

-Absolutely not.
 The quality of medical care will not change, regardless of your decision.
 All patients continue to receive the excellent care they deserve.
-Permission for organ/tissue donation is only effective in the event of death.

 Is the identity of recipients revealed to the donor family?

 The identity of both the donor and the recipient is confidential.
-Indiana Donor Network will provide the donor’s family with basic information about the recipients, such as age, sex, profession and general location.
+Indiana Donor Network will provide the donor’s family with basic information about the recipients, such as age and gender.
 Some donor family members and recipients choose to communicate anonymously, and Indiana Donor Network facilitates this process.
+If both the donor family and recipient elect in writing to meet each other, Indiana Donor Network can help facilitate this meeting.

 Will organ/tissue donation interfere with funeral arrangements or change my appearance?